dcupif/dcupif.github.io/_posts/2018-01-18-ml-journey-ep1-simple-linear-regression.md

 ![png](/assets/images/output_4_0.png)

-Given this scatter plot where heights are represented on the "x" axis and weights on the "y" axis, how would you procede to draw the "best fitting line" through the data?
+Given this scatter plot where heights are represented on the "$x$" axis and weights on the "$y$" axis, how would you procede to draw the "best fitting line" through the data?

 This is where linear regression comes in.